Yodok concentration camp

-Yodok concentration camp (/ˈjoʊdʌk, -dɒk, -doʊk/; /ko/) (Note: Also romanized as Yodŏk, Yodeok or Yoduck) was a kwalliso in North Korea.
-The official name was Kwan-li-so (penal labour colony) No. 15.
+Kwan-li-so (penal labour colony) No. 15 Yodok (/ˈjoʊdʌk, -dɒk, -doʊk/; /ko/) (Note: Also romanized as Yodŏk, Yodeok or Yoduck); Chosŏn'gŭl: 요덕 제15호 관리소), often known outside North Korea as Yodok concentration camp, was a political prison camp in North Korea located in South Hamgyong Province.
 The camp was used to segregate those seen as enemies of the state, punish them for political misdemeanors, and put them to hard labour.
 It was closed down in 2014.

 Location

 Yodok camp was about 110 km northeast of Pyongyang.
 It was located in Yodok County, South Hamgyong Province, stretching into the valley of the Ipsok River, surrounded by mountains: Paek-san 1742 m to the north, Modo-san 1833 m to the northwest, Tok-san 1250 m to the west, and Byeongpung-san 1152 m to the south.
 The entrance to the valley is the 1250 m Chaebong Pass to the east.
 The streams from the valleys of these mountains form the Ipsok River, which flows downstream into the Yonghung River and eventually into the sea near Wonsan city.